 When you hear the same fantastic story for the tenth time, it is probably not as exciting as it was when you heard it first.
-Same way, even the most interesting and engaging content may lose its charm and become not as effective as before.
-That’s why email marketers try to surprise the audience from time to time.
-One of the ways to do that is gamification.
+In the same way, even the most interesting and engaging content may lose its charm and become not as effective as before.
+That’s why email marketers try to surprise their audience from time to time.
+One of the ways to do that is with gamification.

 In this blog post, we’ll explain what gamification is and how to use it in email marketing.
 Besides, we will show some gamification ideas you can apply for your email campaigns.

 - Why and how to use gamification in email marketing

 Gamification is the use of a gaming approach to solve non-gaming tasks such as education, employees motivation, audience engagement, and others.